web3goals/multichain-market-prototype/README.md

 # 🐙 Multichain Market

-A multichain marketplace powered by Wormhole.
+A multichain marketplace powered by [Wormhole](https://wormhole.com/).

 Sell / Buy NFTs and don't worry about chains.

+## ✨ Features

+- Login via wallet, email or Google.
+- Explore the NFTs in your account and list them for sale.
+- Explore the listed NFTs and purchase them using any chain.
+- Withdraw your income.
+- Bridge your income to any preferred chain.

 ## 🛠️ Technologies